 The maximum time frame for completion of any program is limited by federal regulation to 150% of the published length of the program.
-School shall calculate maximum time frame using credit hours attempted.
-All credit hours attempted, which include completed credits, transfer credits, withdrawals, and repeated classes, count toward the maximum number of credits allowed to complete the program.

-For clock hour modular programs, a student is not allowed to attempt more than 1.5 times or 150% of the weeks in the program.
+A student is not allowed to attempt more than 1.5 times or 150% of the credit hours in the standard length of the program in order to complete the requirements for graduation.